shaunsaker/the-shell/README.md

 1. For each project and for each site, connect your custom domain by visiting https://console.firebase.google.com/u/0/project/_/hosting/main, clicking "Add custom domain", adding your domain and following the instructions.
 A good system for subdomains can be found in the [Domains](#domains) section.

+2. Don't forget to about the website urls in [website/.env.staging](./packages/website/.env.staging) and [website/.env.production](./packages/website/.env.production) push your env files to Github again.

 ---

 ### Setup Stripe